smatsushima1/documentation/vba.md

 Dim cell As Range
 Dim ch_box As CheckBox

-'Adjust below dimensions accordingly:
-'sheet_num = specific sheet number, not sheet name, where checkboxes are desired 'sheet_num_range = range within the sheet number to insert the checkboxes 'col_offset = column where linked cell will be in reference to checkbox cell '             (ie 1 is right 1, -1 is left 1)
+' col_offset = 1 is right 1, -1 is left 1
 Set ws = ThisWorkbook.Worksheets(1)
 Set sheet_num_range = ws.Range("A1:A10")
 col_offset = 1